Communication Nation® by The Children’s Hour

 Communication Nation is a four part radio series just for kids about how we talk and share ideas with each other.
 Each episode comes with learning guides and activities, and short form audio for each learning segment.
 We find out how to tell if news is true or not, why different languages make us stronger, how to be kind and include everyone, and discover ways to make every community a better place.
 Join us and let’s learn together!

-Our curriculum satisfies national and state education standards for students in 3rd through 6th grades, and will also be available on PBS Learning Media.
+Our curriculum satisfies national and state education standards for students in 3rd through 6th grades.

 The objective of this series and its accompanying educational materials serves as tools for families and educators in supporting building of critical thinking skills and historical awareness, celebrating diverse cultural and linguistic identities, as well as promoting tolerance and empathy.